sebivenlo/dockerstart/README.md

 # Docker and NetBeans IDE

+With Netbeans 8.2, Docker can be found in the "Services"-Tab in the Netbeans navigation-panel.
+This service allows us to execute docker commands from the netbeans environment.
+In order to do that, we have some configuration to do.

+## Linux
+Netbeans requires a docker daemon to communicate with, that is listening on the tcp-port 2375 on localhost.
+The command for this is:

+`dockerd -H tcp://127.0.0.1`

+If you encounter problems doing this, such as: `FATA[0000] Error starting daemon: pid file found, ensure docker is not running or delete /var/run/docker.pid ` you will have to stop the current docker service.

+to do this, type: `service docker stop`, and try again.

+## Windows

+## MacOS

 After the demo by *MarvinRuesenberg* on how to connect the netbeans docker client, homberghp inverstigated a little further.
 The following was necessary to get it working on an Ubuntu installation:

 In the file `/lib/systemd/system/docker.service` add the line